-This provision only applies for the purpose of computing private residence relief.
-It has no effect on the computation of the gain which arises on any disposal by the transferee spouse or by the transferee civil partner.
+The provision applies to compute private house relief.
+There’s no effect on the computation of the gain.
+This is at the disposal by the transfer between the spouse or by the transferee civil partner.

-- the spouse or the civil partners must be living together and the residence must be their only or main residence at the date of the transfer.
-If the residence passes from one to the other on the death of either of them they must have been living together and the residence must have been their only or main residence before the death of the transferring spouse or civil partner
+– The spouse or civil partners must be living together.
+And, the house must be their only or main house at the date of the transfer.
+If the house passes from one to the other on the death of either of them they must have been living together.
+And, the house must have been their only or main house.
+Before the death of the transferring spouse or civil partner

-– the extended period of ownership is subject to the limit of TCGA 1992 s223(7) for the purpose of computing the relief due on any subsequent disposal.
+– the extended period of ownership is subject to the limit of TCGA 1992 s223(7).
+To compute the relief due to any later disposal.

-In some situations the extended ownership period will not be to the advantage of the transferee.
+In some situations.
+The extended ownership period will not be the advantage of the transferee.

-Ann and Andrew were a married couple and lived together in a house which Ann purchased in March 1990, although for the first five years of her ownership the house was rented to tenants.
-When Ann died the house passed to Andrew, who continued to occupy it as his only residence until he sold it.
+Ann and Andrew were a married couple and lived together in a house which Ann purchased in March 1990.
+Although for the first five years of her own the house rented to tenants.
+When Ann died the house passed to Andrew, who continued to occupy it as his only house until he sold it.

-If Andrew was able to account for the period he owned the house, then private residence relief would be available for this whole period.
-However, he needs to consider the ‘extended ownership period’ from March 1990 to the date he sold the house.
-During this extended ownership period the house was rented to tenants which means that the private residence relief will be restricted.
+If Andrew was able to account for the period he owned the house.
+Then private house relief would be available for this whole period.
+But, he needs to consider the ‘extended ownership period’ from March 1990 to the date he sold the house.
+During this extended ownership period.
+The house rented to tenants which means that the private house relief will.

 Bob and Brenda each owned a house when they married on 1 March 1995.
-After they married they nominated Brenda’s house to be their main residence as from 1 March 1995.
-Brenda originally purchased the house on 1 September 1990.
+After they married they nominated Brenda’s house to be their main house as of 1 March 1995.
+Brenda purchased the house on 1 September 1990.

-Brenda died on 1 February 2015 and her house was transferred to Bob at a probate value of £400,000.
-Bob moved out of the house on 1 February 2015 and moved into his other house which he still owned and this other house became his main residence.
-The former main residence remained empty until it was sold on 1 January 2019 for £380,000.
+Brenda died on 1 February 2015 and her house between spouses at a probate value of £400,000.
+Bob moved out of the house on 1 February 2015.
+And moved into his other house which he still owned and this other house became his main house. -The former main house remained empty until it on 1 January 2019 for £380,000.